mkleinsa/hlt/README.md

 [![R-CMD-check](https://github.com/stan-dev/rstanarm/workflows/R-CMD-check/badge.svg)](https://github.com/stan-dev/rstanarm/actions)
 <!-- badges: end -->

-### Flexible Item Response Theory (IRT) for Complex Survey Design
+### Higher-Order Item Response Theory (Latent Trait Theory) with Regression

-This is an R package for estimation of item response theory models (IRT) when the user needs (1) flexable specifiaction of univariate and multivariate (in a variety of forms) IRT models for (2) dichotemous and polytonomous items responses using a wide array of likelihoods, and/or (3) complex survey desing adjustments (cluster, strata, and weights).

-The package was designed with a simple user interface in mind for the applied researcher.
-It is flexible enough to accomodate any IRT model with univariate and multivariate latent trait structures.
-If the survey sampling accounted for the population of interest, the user can do population level inference by accounting for complex survey design.
-If you are interesting in a convenient interface for fitting flexible multivariate item response theory models without complex survey adjustments, then this is also the package for you.
+R package for estimation of higher-order latent trait theory in the context of item response theory.
+We implement the generalized partial creadit measurent model with a second-order latent trait structure.
+Latent regression can be done on the second-order latent trait.

 Click the arrows for more details: